dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_handle_positions.rst

    The handle positions are the global position of the handle, they are not relative to the position of the corresponding control point.

+Offset
+   An optional translation for each handle.
+This is evaluated at the same time as the *Position* input, meaning that fields evaluated for it will not reflect the changed position.

 Properties
 ==========